inria-lemon/sw2d-lemon/README.md

-# sw2d-lemon
+# SW2D-LEMON

-Software for shallow water flows
+This repository will host the SW2D software source code.
+SW2D (Shallow Water 2D) is a C++ software dedicated to shallow water modeling, including upscaling features such as porosity modeling.